 Day 6 — Anchorage/Girdwood/Kenai Peninsula

-This morning, meet with a member of the Eyak community to learn about the National Geographic-funded Eyak Language Revitalization Project and their efforts to maintain their unique culture and language.
-Then drive south of Anchorage along the stunningly scenic Seward Highway, past Turnagain Arm and the snowcapped Chugach mountains, which seem to rise out of the mirrored waters of Cook Inlet.
+This morning drive south of Anchorage along the stunningly scenic Seward Highway, past Turnagain Arm and the snowcapped Chugach mountains, which seem to rise out of the mirrored waters of Cook Inlet.
 This is part of a route that

 National Geographic has named one of its “Drives

 of a Lifetime.”
 Take the tram to the top of Mt.
-Alyeska for panoramic views or visit the Alaska Wildlife Conservation Center who's mission is to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
+Alyeska for panoramic views or visit the Alaska Wildlife Conservation Center and learn about their mission to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
 Later in the afternoon continue south to our comfortable lodge on the Resurrection River.
 Seward Windsong Lodge (B,L,D)